ThGaskin/NeuralABM/README.md

     Training:
       batch_size: 100
 ```
-We are now using a batch size of 100, i.e. the length of the time series, and also training the model for a little bit longer (300 epochs instead of the default 100).
+We are now using a batch size of 100, i.e. the length of the time series, and are also training the model for a little bit longer (300 epochs instead of the default 100).
 Now, run the model again and pass the path to this file to the model:

 ```commandline
 utopya run SIR path/to/run.yml